-Verizon puts Galaxy S III update on hold after some users were 'negatively impacted'Alex Wagner - Deputy Managing Editor, News Desk
+Verizon puts Galaxy S III update on hold after some users were 'negatively impacted'Alex Wagner - Editorial Director of News and Content

 Last month Verizon Galaxy S III owners began receiving an update that brought with it a number of nifty new features, including Multi-Window and the ability to bill app purchases to a Verizon Wireless account.
 Unfortunately, some Galaxy S III users ran into some other, not-so-exciting additions, including issues with connectivity and battery life.
 Verizon today confirmed to Android Central that "a small number" of S III owners have had problems with the I535VRBMD3 update, and as a result, the big red carrier has decided to put it on hold for now.
 Verizon's full statement is as follows:

 "A software update was recently pushed to the Samsung Galaxy S III, and while a majority of customers downloaded and installed the update successfully, a small number were negatively impacted.
 As a result the software update push has been postponed as a precaution for customers.
 We will notify them when a new software update is available for download."